 Only one year later in 1559, Mary unexpectedly found herself Queen of France as well as Scotland when the Dauphin’s father, Henri II, was killed in a jousting accident.
 Another year after that and Mary became a widow with Henri dying from an ear infection on 5 Dec 1560.
 His brother Charles becomes King Charles IX of France.

 Mary’s Return to Scotland

-Mary is now the Dowager Queen of France, in a position of no power and childless she decides aged 18, it’s time to return to Scotland.
+Mary is now the Dowager Queen of France.
+However in a position of no power and childless she decides (aged 18) it’s time to return to Scotland.
 On the 14th August 1561 Mary set sail and 5 days later she had arrived back in Leith.
 A few weeks later she moved into the Palace of Holyroodhouse as Queen of Scotland.

 Scotland at this time was in the throes of the Reformation and a widening Protestant – Catholic split.
 Mary was raised as a Roman Catholic whilst in France.
-However the official religion off Scotland had been reformed to Protestantism.
-On her return, she was regarded with suspicion or outright hostility by many of her subjects.
+However whilst she was away, the official religion of Scotland had been reformed to Protestantism.
+On her return, she was therefore regarded with suspicion or outright hostility by many of her subjects.
 The Calvinist reformer John Knox preached against her as a foreign queen with an alien religion.
-However not all the Scots were opposed to their very tall (she was 5ft 11 inches) and very beautiful young queen returning to Scotland and creating a new court and her return was therefore welcomed by many.
+However, not all Scots were opposed to her return.
+Their very tall (she was 5ft 11 inches) and very beautiful young queen returning to Scotland and creating a new court and her return was therefore welcomed by many.

 Marriage Number 2